mozilla/version-control-tools/docs/devguide/contributing.rst

 * If you are adding or hacking on a miscellaneous tool that doesn't have test coverage or isn't widely used or relied upon, you may **not** need a review.

+* You do **not** need a review to update documentation.
+If something is wrong, just fix it.

 * When in doubt, ask someone on ``#vcs`` if you need a review before pushing.